 Ants are almost impossible to keep out, but if you can see where they're entering, puff some low-toxicity insecticide dust onto ant tracks or crevices that the pests are using as access points into your home.
 If eight-legged fiends are invading your space, there are purpose-designed products you can rely on to fix the problem.
 “The PestXpert spider blast eliminator spray can be used to treat your spider problem directly or it can also be used to create a barrier where you don't want spiders to take up residence,” says Lachlan Brodie, sales manager, environmental health division, at PestXpert.

 Only a few of the 400 or so cockroach species that live in Australia are household pests.
 American cockroaches (the big ones) and German roaches (the small ones) are the main troublemakers.
 A direct-action spray can deal with American cockroaches, and some are also suitable for use as a barrier spray to deter them from coming indoors in the first place – check the label and use only as directed.
 Cockroach bait stations can be placed under cabinets and behind large appliances to get rid of the roaches you don't see.
-Take extra care if you have young children or pets in your home when using pest control treatments – if you're unsure seek advice from an expert.
+Take extra care if you have young children or pets in your home when using pest control treatments – make sure you read the safety instructions.

 When it comes to electronic methods of insect control, there are basically two types: zappers and trappers.
 Both use a UV lamp to lure flying pests, with zappers eliminating them with an electrical grid and trappers sticking them to a glue board.
 While most electronic insect controls work by luring and eliminating, the Thermacell ‘Halo' unit repels instead.
 This butane-fuelled device uses a heat-activated, insecticide-infused repellent mat to drive away mosquitoes from your outdoor area without the fire risk or citronella reek of candles or coils.